touchlab/KMMBridge/README.md

 ## Basic Flow

 The basic concept is that after making some changes to Kotlin code, you'll want to publish an updated iOS Framework that Xcode can grab and use.
-Generally speaking, there are separate Android and iOS repos, and a KMM module is added to the Android repo, or a third "shared Kotlin" repo is created to publish from.
+Most native mobile projects exist as 2 separate repos: one for Android and one for iOS.
+To add some shared Kotlin code, you can either add a KMM module to the Android project, or create a separte repo just for the shared Kotlin code.
+In either configuration, you publish the iOS Framework and integrate it into the Xcode project.

 Changes are made and tested to the shared Kotlin, then pushed to source control.
 When that happens, you can run CI to publish a new build.
 Doing that will: